Bayesian modelling

 Definition of prior probability

-The prior probability informes us about the probability of the model being true before the current data is considered
+The prior probability informes us about the probability of the model being true before considering any available data

 Types of priors